arturscheiner/kuberverse/LEIAME.md

 # kuberverse x
-This is the kuberverse youtube channel repo
+This is the kuberverse youtube channel repos

 Here you will find the files used in our labs.
 Please, be free to try it out!